toladata/Knowledgebase/12-learn-toladata/unit-3-new-program-setup/adding-activities.md

 ---

 Activities are concrete actions that make your programs happen.
-Let's see how you can keep track of them on the system.
+Let's see how you can keep track of them in the system.

 [https://youtu.be/efUOQBdKx48](https://www.gitbook.com/book/toladata/knowledgebase/edit#)